some photos of the area are presented here.

 5. How many hours per day you would like to trek.

-6. Any physical limits that you think I must know, like vertigo, altitude sickness… or if you are vegetarian.
+6. Any physical limits that you think I must know, like vertigo, altitude sickness… or if you are vegetarian only to make the best food 😉

-7. If you are carrying good hiking shoes or i have to provide it.
+7. If you are carrying good hiking shoes or I need to provide it.

 8. If you do not mind, tell me your nationality.